Top 10 Resume Tips for 2015

 Remove the term “general resume” from your entire vocabulary.
 Every once in a while someone calls us and asks if we can create a “general resume” for them, and the answer to that is “No.” Well, we could, but it wouldn’t do you any good.
 A resume is not a place to be a jack of all trades; it’s a place to be specific about how you’ve mastered what you do and how good you are at it.
 In fact, you’re so awesome at it that the employer NEEDS to interview you or he’s going to lose some pretty good benefits.
 So next time you’re tempted to create a general resume… RUN!
 Instead, create a master resume, and then pull information from that master resume to create more focused versions that you can use to apply to specific opportunities.

-See Also: How to create a selenium test for a php website
+See Also: How to start a book blog

 Resume Tip #10: Get Off the Job Get On Get on the train